Marcodelloro/Pandemic-System-Identification/README.md

 ## Description

-This repository contains the code and data for the system identification part related to the Model Predictive Pandemic Control (MPPC) research project by TU/e MOVEMENT Research Group.
+This repository contains the codes and data for the system identification part related to the Model Predictive Pandemic Control (MPPC) research project by TU/e MOVEMENT Research Group.

-## Files
+## Julia Files

-`MHEsidthe.jl`: Initial Julia script containing the main code for system identification.
-The method used for the identification is Moving Horizon Estimation (MHE)

-`SIDTTHE_data_DEF.mat`: Dataset used in the system identification process.
-These data have been collected from the [Italian COVID-19 repository](https://github.com/pcm-dpc/COVID-19) and pre-processed.
-Ensure this file is in the same directory as the Julia script for the code to run correctly

 `DataCooking.jl` and `DataCollection.jl`: Julia script to obtain data in order to fit an age-stratified model.
-The data are not directly available, thus raw datasets have been manipulated n order to be employed.
+The data are not directly available, thus raw datasets have been manipulated in order to be employed.

-`PlotCode.jl`: Code to plot results of interest in order to keep other codes more clean
+`TestingSIDTHE.jl`: Code to test the behaviour of the system to parameters obtained from moving horizon estimation (MHE).

 ## Data Folders